Greece and the International Monetary Fund: Stand-By Arrangement (2010-2012)

-On May 3, 2010, the Greek government asked the IMF for a Stand-By Arrangement.
+On 3 May 2010, the Greek government asked the IMF for a Stand-By Arrangement.
 The SBA was approved six days later by the Executive Board of the IMF using its Emergency Financing Mechanism.
 The SBA totaled 26.4 billion SDR, with 4.8 billion immediately available.
 The arrangement aimed to improve competitiveness and investment (making Greece an export-led growth model) and suppress domestic demand with wage and benefit cuts.
 The state would have a minor role in the economy, and a Financial Stability Fund (FSF) would be created.
 Improved market confidence and growth was expected.

-On August 5, after a visit to Athens, the European troika (the IMF, the European Central Bank and the European Commission) expressed satisfaction with the government's implementation of the program.
-According to the troika, the program "has made a strong start" with implementation in fiscal policy (the government "kept spending below the budget limit at the state level"), the financial sector (the FSF "will soon became operational") and structural reforms ("Parliament's approval of the landmark pension reform").
+On 5 August, after a visit to Athens, the European troika (the IMF, the European Central Bank and the European Commission) expressed satisfaction with the government's implementation of the program.
+According to the troika, the program "has made a strong start" with implementation in fiscal policy (the government "kept spending below the budget limit at the state level"), the financial sector (the FSF "will soon become operational") and structural reforms ("Parliament's approval of the landmark pension reform").

-On September 10, the IMF Executive Board completed its first review of Greece's performance under the SBA and authorized the disbursement of 2.16 billion SDR.
+On 10 September, the IMF Executive Board completed its first review of Greece's performance under the SBA and authorized the disbursement of 2.16 billion SDR.

-The troika emphasized the need for more reforms, including cuts in health spending and wages, privatization and the abolition of trade barriers, on November 23.
+The troika emphasized the need for more reforms, including cuts in health spending and wages, privatization and the abolition of trade barriers, on 23 November.

-The second SBA review was completed on December 17, and the IMF Executive Board approved a disbursement of 2.16 billion SDR.
+The second SBA review was completed on 17 December, and the IMF Executive Board approved a disbursement of 2.16 billion SDR.
 According to Deputy Managing Director and Acting Chair Murilo Portugal, "An arrangement for Greece under the Extended Fund Facility (...) will be brought forward for consideration by the IMF's Executive Board".

 In their February 2011 Third Review Mission to Greece, the troika reported that all necessary reforms were being adopted and expressed their support for the Greek government.
-The third SBA review, completed on March 14, allowed the government to draw 3.6 billion SDR.
-The troika acknowledged overall progress on June 3, citing the need for fiscal structural reform to reduce Greece's deficit.
+The third SBA review, completed on 14 March, allowed the government to draw 3.6 billion SDR.
+The troika acknowledged overall progress on 3 June, citing the need for fiscal structural reform to reduce Greece's deficit.

-On July 8, the Fourth Review Under Stand-By Arrangement was completed and the IMF disbursed SDR 2.9 billion SDR.
+On 8 July, the Fourth Review Under Stand-By Arrangement was completed and the IMF disbursed SDR 2.9 billion SDR.

-The fund said on October 11 that "the recession will be deeper than was anticipated in June and a recovery is now expected only from 2013 onwards.
+The fund said on 11 October that "the recession will be deeper than was anticipated in June and a recovery is now expected only from 2013 onwards.
 There is no evidence yet of an improvement in investor sentiment and the related increase in investments (...)
 Overall, the authorities continue to make important progress".
-On December 5, 2011 The IMF completed its Fifth Review Under Stand-By Arrangement for Greece, approving a 1.9 billion SDR disbursement.
+On 5 December 2011 The IMF completed its Fifth Review Under Stand-By Arrangement for Greece, approving a 1.9 billion SDR disbursement.

-On March 9, 2012, the Greek government canceled the SBA and asked the IMF for an Extended Fund Facility (EFF) agreement.
-The government borrowed and repaid a total of 17.54 million of the initially-agreed 26.43 million SDR.
+On 9 March 2012, the Greek government canceled the SBA and asked the IMF for an Extended Fund Facility (EFF) agreement.
+The government borrowed and repaid a total of 17.54 million of the initially agreed 26.43 million SDR.